 Glues & Miscellaneous (anything that didn’t fit in another category)

-I also had supplies for my Silhouette Machine (and the actual machine), my embroidery and sewing machines, and a few party supplies that got their own section.
+I also had supplies for my vinyl cutting machine (and the actual machine), my embroidery and sewing machines, and a few party supplies that got their own section.

 4. Decide what craft supplies needed to be visible vs. what can be stored away.